grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 By convention, the remote repository in GitHub is the source of truth for a repository's history.
 The default branch of a repository is typically called `main` and occasionally called `master`.
-Note that Grafana prefers to use inclusive language, so `main` is the preferred name.
+Grafana prefers to use inclusive language, so `main` is the preferred name.

 After fetching the changes from the remote repository in GitHub, create a local branch to commit your changes.
 Working on your own branch separates and isolates your changes so that they can be later reviewed before incorporation into the main branch.